 |The Basis of Comparison||Jira||TFS|

 Finally, it’s an overview of the comparison between tools Jira vs TFS.
-I hope you will have a better understanding of these tools in brief after reading this Jira vs TFS article.
-As we discussed above each tool have its own advantages and disadvantages but when it comes to using most of the people or users prefer to use Jira as it has more plugins, used in open source, easy tracking of project management.
+I hope you will better understand these tools in brief after reading this Jira vs TFS article.
+As we discussed above, each tool has its own advantages and disadvantages, but when it comes to using it, most of the people or users prefer to use Jira as it has more plugins, used in open source, easy tracking of project management.

-This has a been a guide to the top difference between JIRA vs TFS.
-Here we also discuss the JIRA vs TFS key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between JIRA vs TFS.
+Here we also discuss the JIRA vs TFS key differences with infographics and comparison table.
+You may also have a look at the following articles to learn more.